 - Grading committee members should have neither direct nor indirect interest vested in the outcome of the review.

 - The subset of the review committee discussing the proposal should have sufficient knowledge to assess the science.

 It is critically important that conflicts of interest, or the appearance thereof, are avoided during the selection process.
-Conflicted reviewers should not provide preliminary grades for a proposal and will leave the room and not take part in the discussion or grading of those proposals during the panel meeting.
+Conflicted reviewers should not provide preliminary grades for a proposal and will leave the room and not take part in the discussion, grading, or ranking of those proposals during the panel meeting.

 The following are identified as conflicts: